 Buying prescription drugs online

-The number of people buying prescription-only drugs online without a prescription or consultation is on the increase.
-But before you click the 'order' button, find out why buying drugs online is both risky and against the law.
+The number of people buying prescription-only drugs online without a prescription or consultation is on the rise.
+You can get practically anything with the click of a button.
+But that doesn’t mean you should.
+Read on to find out why buying drugs online is both risky and against the law.

 What drugs are people buying online?

-- Many of these drugs are also highly addictive and can be used to create fatal cocktails;
+- Many of these drugs are also highly addictive and mixing could cause a fatal accident.
+Especially if you don’t know the right dose.

-- By buying such drugs from non-accredited sites it is very likely that you won’t get what you expect as many of the drugs are likely to be fake or out-of-date.
+- When you buy prescription drugs online (UK) from non-accredited sites it’s likely that you won’t get what you expect; a lot of the drugs are probably fake or out-of-date.

 Is it legal?

-It is illegal to buy prescription-only drugs without a prescription or consultation in the UK, whether on or offline.
-This law currently does not apply to websites based abroad as long as you’re buying for personal use.
-The same rule applies if you were to bring them through airport customs here.
+It’s illegal to buy prescription drugs online (UK) without a prescription or consultation in the UK, full stop.
+But this law doesn’t cover websites based abroad if you’re buying for personal use.
+The same rule applies if you want to bring the drugs through customs in the UK.

-Anabolic steroids are allowed, however the Medicines and Healthcare products Regulatory Agency (MHRA) will take action if they suspect that people plan to supply medication to others.
-The MHRA only has the power to close down British-based sites which break the law, it doesn’t have jurisdiction over those based abroad.
+Anabolic steroids are allowed, but the Medicines and Healthcare products Regulatory Agency (MHRA) will take action if they suspect that people plan to supply medication to others.
+That being said, the MHRA only has the power to close down British-based sites.
+It doesn’t have jurisdiction over those based abroad.

-The Royal Pharmaceutical Society has begun rolling out a new internet pharmacy logo to help buyers judge whether a website is legitimate.
+The Royal Pharmaceutical Society has created an internet pharmacy logo to show that a website is legitimate.

-“The misuse of prescription and over-the-counter medicines is a problem that has been affecting the UK for many years,” says Dr Brian Iddon MP, chair of the APPGDM.
-“We know that thousands of people’s lives have been affected by the misuse of drugs found in the home medicine cabinet or at the chemists.
+“The misuse of prescription and over-the-counter medicines is a problem that has been affecting the UK for many years,” says Dr Brian Iddon (chair of the APPGDM).
+“We know that thousands of people’s lives have been affected by the misuse of drugs found in the home medicine cabinet.”

-“We are also increasingly concerned about the number of users buying medicines online, where they face the very real risk of buying counterfeit products that may be dangerous.”
+“We are also increasingly concerned about the number of users buying medicines online.
+They face the very real risk of buying counterfeit products that may be dangerous.”